 - You qualify for benefits based on your earnings and are in active military service or had covered railroad employment.

 - You are a citizen of a restricted set of countries including Canada, the United Kingdom, South Korea, and Israel.

 - You qualify for benefits based on your earnings and are a citizen of a broader set of countries including Mexico, Turkey, Costa Rica, and Jamaica.

 - You are a citizen of countries such as China, India, Haiti, and South Africa, and earned at least 40 Social Security credits or lived in the U.S for a decade.

 - You are a resident of a country that has a U.S. Social Security agreement, such as Canada, Australia, Sweden, and Spain.

 If you're not sure whether you meet the criteria, use the Payment Abroad Screening Tool.
 Once you specify that you are a non-Citizen, the tool will ask you various questions to determine whether you can receive Social Security if you live abroad.

 If you aren't a U.S. citizen or don't meet one of the conditions for receiving payment abroad, the Social Security Administration will stop making payments to you after you have been abroad for six months.
 The payments will resume when you have stayed in the U.S. for one full month.

 Depositing Social Security Benefit Checks

-The IRS still follows you around even if you’re retired abroad.
-You’ll file a U.S. tax return every year, and you may even be required to file a state tax return.
-It is especially important to realize if you still maintain a property in the U.S. or have rental income.
-The paper trail continues as you will also need to report any non-U.S. bank and securities accounts annually to the Treasury Department.
+If you're a U.S. citizen or a permanent resident of the U.S., the IRS will still follow you around after you retire abroad.
+Your worldwide income, including up to 85% of your Social Security benefits, is subject to federal income tax.
+You’ll also need to file a U.S. tax return every year, and you may additionally be required to file a state tax return.
+You will also need to report any non-U.S. bank and securities accounts annually to the Treasury Department.